UniMath/agda-unimath/src/foundation/univalence.lagda.md

       (A B : UU l) → is-equiv (eq-equiv A B) is-equiv-eq-equiv A B = is-equiv-map-inv-is-equiv (univalence A B)

-    eq-equiv-id-equiv :
+    compute-eq-equiv-id-equiv :
-      (A : UU l) → eq-equiv A A id-equiv ＝ refl eq-equiv-id-equiv A = isretr-eq-equiv refl
+      (A : UU l) → eq-equiv A A id-equiv ＝ refl compute-eq-equiv-id-equiv A = isretr-eq-equiv refl

     equiv-eq-equiv :
       (A B : UU l) → (A ≃ B) ≃ (A ＝ B)